Home Warranty for Old Homes: Coverage, Limitations & Best Options

 Best Home Warranty Companies for Older Homes in 2026

 Not all providers are created equal when it comes to aging properties.
-Based on the latest 2026 reviews from ConsumerAffairs and Money, here are the top companies that offer strong coverage for older homes:
+Based on the latest 2026 ConsumerAffairs, This Old House, and NerdWallet reviews, here are the top companies that offer strong coverage for older homes:

 Top Picks Compared